Health Library

 Neuroblastoma Diagnosis

-In some cases, neuroblastoma can be detected before birth by a fetal ultrasound.
-For the most part, however, a complete medical and physical examination must be conducted, and a large number of diagnostic tests and procedures must be performed.
+In some cases, a fetal ultrasound can detect neuroblastoma before birth.
+A medical and physical examination must be done, and a number of diagnostic tests and procedures must be performed.
 These may include:

-• Determination of urine and plasma catecholamine excretion levels -- These levels are usually higher than normal due to tumor production.
+• Test of urine (pee) and plasma catecholamine excretion levels -- These levels are usually higher than normal due to tumor production.

-• Multiple imaging studies -- These are done in order to evaluate the primary tumor and to determine the extent and location of any metastases.
+• Multiple imaging studies -- Imaging can see the tumor and show the extent and location of any spread.

 • Ultrasonography -- This imaging technique uses high-frequency sound waves and a computer to create images of blood vessels, tissues and organs.
-It is used to view internal organs as they function, and to assess blood flow through various vessels.
+It looks at internal organs as they function and assesses blood flow through various vessels.
 It is often the first test to screen for the presence of an abdominal tumor.

-• Computerized tomography scan (also called CT or CAT scan) -- This is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce cross-sectional images of the body.
-A CT scan shows detailed images of any part of the body, including bones, muscles, fat and organs.
+• Computerized tomography scan (also called CT or CAT scan) -- This procedure combines X-rays and computer technology to produce cross-sectional images of the body.
+A CT scan shows details on any part of the body, including bones, muscles, fat and organs.
 CT scans are more detailed than standard X-rays.

 • Bone scans -- These are X-rays of the bone that are taken after an injected dye is absorbed by bone tissue.
 Bone scans are used to detect tumors and bone abnormalities.

-• Bone marrow biopsy and / or aspiration -- A small amount of bone marrow fluid and tissue is taken, usually from the hip bones, to further examine the number, size and maturity of blood cells and / or abnormal cells.
+• Bone marrow biopsy and / or aspiration -- Experts can look at the number, size and maturity of blood cells and / or abnormal cells.

 Neuroblastoma Stages

-Diagnosing neuroblastoma involves staging and classifying the disease so treatment strategies can be determined and a prognosis can be made.
-The various stages, as classified by the International Neuroblastoma Staging System (INSS), are described below:
+Diagnosing neuroblastoma involves staging and classifying the disease so treatment can be determined and a prognosis can be made.
+The stages of neuroblastoma, according to the International Neuroblastoma Staging System (INSS), are described below:

 • Stage 1 involves a tumor that does not cross the midline of the body.
 The tumor is completely resected (removed) and has not spread to other areas of the body.
 The lymph nodes on the same side of the body as the tumor do not have cancer cells present.

 • Stage 2A involves a tumor that does not cross the midline of the body.
 Though all visible tumor is removed, tumor removal is incomplete.
-This stage of tumor has not spread to other areas of the body, and lymph nodes on the same side as the tumor do not have tumor cells present.
+This stage of tumor has not spread to other areas of the body.
+Lymph nodes on the same side as the tumor do not have tumor cells present.

-• Stage 2B involves a tumor that may or may not be completely resected, but has not spread to other areas of the body.
-Lymph nodes on the same side as the tumor have tumor cells present, while those on the opposite side do not.
+• Stage 2B involves a tumor that may or may not be completely removed, and it has not spread to other areas of the body.
+Lymph nodes on the same side as the tumor have tumor cells present.
+Those on the opposite side do not.

-• Stage 3 involves a tumor that crosses the midline of the body and is not completely resected.
+• Stage 3 involves a tumor that crosses the midline of the body and is not completely removed.
 Lymph nodes may or may not have tumor cells present.
-This stage also includes a tumor that does not cross the midline, but has lymph nodes on the opposite side of the body with tumor cells.
+This stage also includes a tumor that does not cross the midline but has lymph nodes on the opposite side of the body with tumor cells.

-• Stage 4 involves a tumor that has metastasized to distant lymph nodes, bone marrow, liver, skin, and/or other organs (except as defined in stage 4S).
+• Stage 4 involves a tumor that has spread to lymph nodes far from the primary tumor, bone marrow, liver, skin, and/or other organs (except as defined in stage 4S).

-• Stage 4S involves a tumor that has metastasized to liver, skin and / or bone marrow, but not to the bones.
+• Stage 4S involves a tumor that has metastasized (spread) to the liver, skin and/or bone marrow.
+It has not spread to the bones.
 This stage generally occurs in children younger than 1 year of age.

 Neuroblastoma Treatment

-Decisions pertaining to treatment strategies should be jointly made by parents and the child's physician(s).
-A number of factors must be considered:
+Decisions about treatment plans should be made by parents and the child's providers together.
+The treatment chosen should consider a number of factors:

 • The child's age, medical history, and overall health